Bachelor of Science Degree Granted

 An information meeting is held in early December to distribute applications, explain the selection process and associated deadlines and to answer applicant questions.
 The selection process occurs during the spring semester.
 Students not currently enrolled at Buffalo State may contact the department in early December for application information and deadlines.
 A department faculty committee selects no more than 16 students to the dietitian education program each year.
 Enrollment is limited because of the supervised practice component of the program and program accreditation.

-Currently, the DEP program is transitioning from a generalist emphasis to a new emphasis of nutrition communication.
+Currently, the CPD program is transitioning from a generalist emphasis to a new emphasis of nutrition communication.
 The competencies associated with this emphasis are included in the DEP Handbook for Students.

 The baccalaureate degree in the CPD requires a total of 136–160 credits.
 Of these, 33–63 credits are in the areas that meet the Buffalo State Intellectual Foundation (General Education) requirements, 43 credits are didactic, and 29 credits are supervised practice.
 Thirty-nine credits are courses from outside the Department that are required to meet some of the ACEND Core Knowledge and Competencies for the RD and may meet some of the Intellectual Foundation requirements.